 - Initial implant treatment – $40,000 (both arches)

-- Prosthetic maintenance – one professional cleaning/adjustment at year 5 = $800
+- Prosthetic maintenance – one professional cleaning and adjustment at year 5 = $800

 - Minor repairs – screw tightening, small fixes = $500